monty5811/apostello/docs/contributing.rst

 Frontend
 ~~~~~~~~

-A significant portion of the frontend is uses `React <https://facebook.github.io/react/>_`.
+A significant portion of the frontend uses `React <https://facebook.github.io/react/>`_.

 Setup: